IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # Navigate microservices deplyoment options with Cloud Foundry, Kubernetes, OpenWhisk and Istio

-Microservices and containers are now influencing application design and deployment patterns, and will continue to do so for the foreseeable future.
+Microservices and containers are now influencing application design and deployment patterns and will continue to do so for the foreseeable future.
 According to one survey, 60 percent of all new applications will use cloud-enabled continuous delivery microservice architectures, DevOps, and containers.
-But with the profileration of microservices, number of deployment platforms have emerged.
+But with the proliferation of microservices, a number of deployment platforms have emerged.
 What do we choose and why?
-In this journey we help you navigate microservices deplyoment options with some popoular microservices platforms like Cloud Foundry, Kubernetes, OpenWhisk and Istio
+In this journey, we help you navigate microservices deployment options with some popular microservices platforms like Cloud Foundry, Kubernetes, OpenWhisk and Istio

 We use a sample Node.js application, flightassist for demonstrating and comparing various microservices deployment technologies.
 Specifically, a set of trade-offs and comparisons can be made between these deployment models, and this application is a proving ground for those discussions.